Straight Man and Wise Guy

-- Family Guy: It's Brian and Stewie.
+- Family Guy: It's Brian (Straight Man) and Stewie (Wise Guy).
 Also happens with Brian and Peter, but not as often.

 - Goof Troop: Max and PJ, though which one is which depends on the episode.
 As a pattern, PJ is more likely to be the straight man and Max the wise guy, but there are some episodes where the roles are reversed and others where they can switch roles in the span of a single scene.
 It helps that they're both in the Competence Zone and naturally snarky.